kevincui1034/cs163_group11/README.md

 ## Pipeline Overview

 1. **Data Collection:**
-   - Sourced Pokémon data from Pokémon tournaments and gameplay
+   - Sourced Pokémon data from Pokémon datasets and Smogon website.
    - Obtained general Pokémon data such as generation, stats, type etc.
+   - Obtained competetive Pokémon data such as usage rate, checks and counters, and moveset.
    - Stored data as CSV and JSON

 2. **Data Preprocessing:**